The Path of Destiny

 As she ran towards those bars, she noticed something strange.
 Looking down at her arm, she realized with surprise that the chain was gone.
 The shackle was still there, however, though the chain itself had been severed.
-Reaching up with her arm to the collar around her neck, she could feel that it was still there; maybe if the humans whod put the gate there had wanted to remove it they hadnt found a way how to yet.
+Reaching up with her arm to the collar around her neck, she could feel that it was still there as well; maybe if the humans who’d put the gate there had wanted to remove it, they hadn’t found a way to do so yet.

 Looking down at her other arm, she noticed it had been bandaged, as had many of her other wounds.
-Both confused and annoyed, she quickly tore each bandage off, before hastily running alongside the barred gate, realizing that it completely encircled the small area she was enclosed in.
-There was a similar set of bars above the enclosure, meaning she couldnt fly out.
-Carefully, Thunder peered at some of the bars that stuck up from the ground to form one side of the gate.
-They didnt look very strong
+Both confused and annoyed, she quickly tore each bandage off, before hastily running alongside the barred gate, realizing that it completely encircled the small area she had found herself in.
+There was a similar set of bars above the enclosure, meaning she couldn’t fly out.
+Carefully, Thunder peered at some of the bars that stuck up from the ground to form one section of the gate.
+They didn’t look very strong…

 Mustering all her strength, she swiped both of her scythes at the nearest two bars, though despite them being rather thin, they were incredibly strong, and seemed barely scratched despite her efforts.
 She kept trying, and finally stopped when a small piece of one of her battered scythes chipped off.

 Frustrated and angry, Thunder thought with a hint of panic, ‘I’m in a CAGE…a very large cage…’